How to promote an app with a minimum budget?

 Once you’re done with internal optimization, proceed to the external one – get as many links to your website from other websites as possible.
 It’s about PR – you can find the details below.

-With a media kit in hand, it’s easier to communicate with the media.
+With a media kit in hand (here’s a free tool that you can easily and quickly use to assemble a media kit), it’s easier to communicate with the media.
 Here you can read about how to get a review for your app – we have collected more than forty publications and Youtube channels that produce reviews.
 Don’t limit yourself with mobile industry media – look for media suitable for your target audience.
 Have you made a handy pedometer?
 You need a hit on a sports magazine selection or a review by a fitness blogger.